civican/legisinfo/42-1/bills/C-29/bill_text.md

   **(2)** The portion of subsection 298(6.1) of the Act before paragraph (a) is replaced by the following:

-    **(6.1)** The Minister may advance an alternative **basis or** argument in support of an assessment of a person, **or in support of all or any portion of the total amount determined on assessment to be payable or remittable by a person under this Part**, at any time after the period otherwise limited by subsection (1) or (2) for making the assessment unless, on an appeal under this Part,
+    **(6.1)** The Minister may advance an alternative basis or argument in support of an assessment of a person, or in support of all or any portion of the total amount determined on assessment to be payable or remittable by a person under this Part, at any time after the period otherwise limited by subsection (1) or (2) for making the assessment unless, on an appeal under this Part,

   **(3)** Section 298 of the Act is amended by adding the following after subsection (6.1):